Ethenyl/Ethenyl.github.io/_posts/2020-09-22-an-alternative-git-branching-model.md

 This will ensure that by giving a quick look at a branch name is more than enough to know what is actually going on.

 And naming the commits accordingly will also let most of the issue tracking softwares pickup the commits.
-This will also let you know how to find more details about the actual feature or fix that is being implemented without asking around.
+As a bonus, it will also let you know how to find more details about the actual feature or fix that is being implemented without asking around.

 Here's a few good examples: